Examples of Our Projects

 - Create a Quality Improvement Council of a cross-section of employees to guide improvements.

-- Develop the first interagency state water-monitoring team and then integrated monitoring network of federal, state, municipal, and university partners.
+- Form the first Inter-Agency State Water-Monitoring Team that then integrated the monitoring networks of federal, state, municipal, and university partners.

 “Of all the 50 Districts [now called Science Centers] in USGS…required to implement quality management… Wisconsin District was by far the most successful and is the only District that continued the program…Jonathan’s assistance was extremely important…”